zemzale/ubiquitest/README.md

 just have a gateway infront of the server that does that, for example KrakenD for multiservice deployments).

-Then there would also be logic of autherization, if the user even can view the other user's todos and info.
+Then there would also be logic of authorization, if the user even can view the other user's todos and info.
 Probabaly based on organizations where we would have N-N relationship for users and organizations.
 This would allow user with one login to be part of multiple organizations.